Natural Baby Life logo (480 x 130)

 A six-month-old baby is just learning how to eat and likely only has a few, if any, teeth.

-You may be tempted to give him or her some Jello as it can seem like a food that is pretty easy to eat.
+You may be tempted to give your little one some Jello since it can seem like a food that’s easy to eat.
 While there aren’t any clear-cut guidelines on what age is safe to give a baby Jello, six months old is probably too young for a couple of reasons.

-Reason one is that since Jello is a sticky substance it has a tendency to clump together.
-At that age, a baby doesn’t always gum or chew his food correctly and there could be a chance that your baby could get choked.
+First, since Jello is a sticky substance it has a tendency to clump together.
+At that age, a baby doesn’t always gum or chew their food correctly and there’s a chance that your baby could choke.

-Reason two why Jello isn’t a great idea for a six-month-old is the sugar content.
-Not only does Jello not have any nutritional value, but it also has 16 of its 17 grams of sugar coming from added sugar.
-Children under the age of two are recommended to not have any added sugars in their food.
+Secondly, it’s not a great choice for a six-month-old because of the sugar content.
+Not only does Jello not have any nutritional value, but also 16 of its 17 grams of sugar come from added sugar.
+It’s not recommended for children under the age of 2 to have any added sugar in their diet.

 Can a one-year-old eat Jello?

-A typical one-year-old has mastered eating finger foods and is probably able to gobble down most of what is put in front of him, provided the food is cut into small pieces.
+A typical one-year-old has mastered eating finger foods and is probably able to gobble down most of what is put in front of them, provided the food is cut into small pieces.

-While Jello likely won’t pose a choking hazard for your one-year-old, it still doesn’t make the best snack option.
-Jello has no nutritional value and it contains nothing but empty calories.
-At this point in your child’s life, her body will be using nutrients from all calories she consumes to help her thrive and grow.
+While Jello likely won’t pose a choking hazard for your one-year-old, it still isn’t the best snack option.
+Jello has no nutritional value and contains nothing but empty calories.
+At this point in your child’s life, their body will be using nutrients from all the calories they consume to help them thrive and grow.

-Considering that of the 17 grams of sugar a typical Jello cup snack contains, 16 of those grams come from added sugar.
-Children under the age of two are recommended to abstain from any added sugar in their diet.
+Considering that 16 out of the 17 grams of sugar in a typical Jello cup snack come from added sugar, there are much healthier alternatives to feed your child.

 Can a two-year-old-old eat Jello?